kamibababa/mix-fpga/mixal/t/Readme.md

 ### leds and button
 Connect leds and button (don't forget resistors) to the appropriate GPIO connectors as described in the `mix.pcf` file.
 For simplicity only one LED is shown below:

 ![](../../pics/led_button.png)

-**Attention:** gpio pins 1,2,5,7 are already used by the internal USB-serial converter.
+**Attention:** gpio pins 1,2,5 and 7 are already used by the internal USB-serial converter.

 ### t.mixal
 Compile t.mixal, upload to MIX and run the traffic signals.